By Lee Kricher

 I was hoping that our multiple-year journey would go smoothly, but change seldom does.
 The concept of re-connecting with the next generation was well received, but when things started to change in order to actually reach young people, about one third of current attendees left.
 One of our top givers said to me, “The kids you are trying to reach don’t have checkbooks.”
 Then, to my dismay, he added, “If you go through with these changes, I’m leaving the church and my checkbook is going with me.”

 Fortunately, most people did not respond in this manner.
 They began to embrace the hope that our church could more effectively reach the next generation.
 Their hope was realized as new people started to attend our church.
 Within two years the average weekend attendance doubled from 200 to more than 400 people.
 Within five years, our average weekend attendance exceeded 600 people.
 And 14 years after embarking on our journey, the average weekend attendance at Amplify Church exceeds 2,000 people.
 Even more significantly, the average age of those attending is just under 35 years old.
 Every generation is well represented for the first time in many, many years.
 We have been transformed into a new generation church.

 As Scripture calls us: “We will not hide these truths from our children; we will tell the next generation about the glorious deeds of the Lord, about his power and his mighty wonders” (Psalm 78:4 NLT).

-Lee Kricher is now in his fourteenth year as pastor of Amplify Church, with three locations across Pittsburgh.
+Lee Kricher is pastor of Amplify Church, with three locations across Pittsburgh.
 He is also author of For a New Generation: A Practical Guide for Revitalizing Your Church, available at foranewgeneration.com.